codeMaestro78/Machine-learning/Mathematics For machine learning/Statistics/DescriptiveStatisticsFormulas.md

 Kurtosis
 Measures the "tailedness" or peakedness of the data distribution.[\text{Kurtosis} = \frac{\sum_{i=1}^{n} (x_i - \bar{x})^4 / n}{s^4} - 3]Where:

+(s): Sample standard deviation
-Subtracting 3 normalizes the value (excess kurtosis) relative to a normal distribution.
-Positive kurtosis: Heavy tails, sharp peak (leptokurtic) Negative kurtosis: Light tails, flat peak (platykurtic) Zero kurtosis: Normal distribution (mesokurtic)
+Subtracting 3 normalizes the value (excess kurtosis) relative to a normal distribution Positive kurtosis: Heavy tails, sharp peak (leptokurtic) Negative kurtosis: Light tails, flat peak (platykurtic) Zero kurtosis: Normal distribution (mesokurtic)

+Usage

+Use this document as a quick reference for statistical analysis in research, data science, or academic studies.
+The formulas are presented in LaTeX format for clarity and can be implemented in programming languages like Python (using libraries like NumPy or SciPy), R, or statistical software.
+To view the formulas properly, use a Markdown viewer with LaTeX support (e.g., GitHub, Visual Studio Code with a Markdown+Math extension, or Jupyter Notebook).

+Notes

+Distinguish between population and sample formulas (e.g., variance and standard deviation) based on your dataset.
+Skewness and kurtosis calculations here assume sample data; adjust denominators for population data if needed.
+For practical implementation, statistical libraries in Python (e.g., NumPy, SciPy) or R can compute these metrics efficiently.